knative/docs/blog/docs/articles/kafka-broker-with-isolated-data-plane.md

 Specifically, Knative Kafka Broker data plane consists of `kafka-broker-dispatcher` and `kafka-broker-receiver` pods, and they are shared among all broker custom objects.
 When another `Broker` is created, control plane will not create any new deployments.

-If you `kubectl get` the `Broker` objects, you will see their _addresses_ are using the Kubernetes `Service` named `kafka-broker-ingress` in `knative-eventing` namespace.
+If you `kubectl get` the `Broker` objects, you will see their _addresses_ are using the Kubernetes `Service` named `kafka-broker-ingress` in the `knative-eventing` namespace.
 Addresses of both brokers are with hostname `kafka-broker-ingress.knative-eventing.svc.cluster.local`.

 ```bash
 kubectl get brokers.eventing.knative.dev -A